Pylons/pyramid/docs/narr/unittesting.rst

 functionality of some code *and* its integration with the rest of the :mod:`repoze.bfg` framework.

-In :mod:`repoze.bfg`, you create an integration test by *loading its ZCML* in the test's setup code.
+In :mod:`repoze.bfg` applications that use :term:`ZCML`, you can create an integration test by *loading its ZCML* in the test's setup code.
 This causes the entire :mod:`repoze.bfg` environment to be set up and torn down as if your application was running "for real".
 This is a heavy-hammer way of making sure that your tests have enough context to run properly, and it tests your code's integration with the rest of :mod:`repoze.bfg`.

 Let's demonstrate this by showing an integration test for a view.
 The below test assumes that your application's package name is ``myapp``,